10 Humidity-Proof Hairstyles to Keep You Frizz-Free All Summer Long

 Stylist-approved ways to keep the frizzies away.

 Ah, summer.
 There are so many things to love about the season: Long days spent at the beach, lazy afternoons on the porch, a cold glass of rosé (or orange wine).
 The only potential spoiler to all this fun?
-Untamed, frizzy, hot mess hair.
-No matter your hair type, texture, or length, heat and humidity can take a toll on your tresses, and make styling a serious chore.
+Untamed, frizzy, hot-mess hair.
+No matter your hair type, texture, or length, heat and humidity can make styling a serious chore.
 So to alleviate all your hot weather tress stress, we asked top stylists to share their favorite cute summer hairstyles.

 There are a few universal things to keep in mind.
 One, whenever you can, get your hair up.
 "As the temperatures rise, I love to create fashionable summer hairstyles that keep your neck free.
 This keeps you cooler longer, but it doesn’t mean you have to sacrifice on style," says celebrity hairstylist Laurie Heaps.
 Two: Have fun!
-Now’s the time to play around with accessories like brightly colored pins or scarves and easy ways to add visual interest to otherwise simple styles.
-And when all else fails, don’t forget that a simple topknot or loose bun is always a good back-up option, notes John Mouzakis, a stylist at Mixed Co.
-Salon in Chicago.
+Now’s the time to play around with accessories, like brightly colored pins or scarves, and easy ways to add visual interest to otherwise simple styles.
+And when all else fails, don’t forget that a simple topknot or loose bun is always a good backup option, notes stylist John Mouzakis, co-owner of 3rd Coast Salon in Chicago.
 (And to that point, he advises always keeping a few extra bobby pins or hair ties on hand, just in case).
-Ahead, the six best summer hairstyles for 2019.
+Here are 10 best summer hairstyles for 2020.
 Happy summer!

 When your hair isn’t long enough to pull up completely, try this versatile ‘do, pulling back just the front section.
 “This is a great look for work or play, and works especially well on second-day hair,” points out Mouzakis.
 (An added bonus, since really, who wants to be washing and re-styling their hair every day, especially during the summer?)